-Absence of active circulation of influenza viruses during the 2020/2021 season
+No active circulation of influenza viruses during the 2020/2021 season

-Last week (2025w12), subject to future data consolidation, the incidence of influenza cases seen in general practice among patients consulting for an ARI was stable compared to the previous week and was at a low level of activity.
+Last week (2025w14), subject to future data consolidation, the incidence of influenza cases seen in general practice among patients consulting for an ARI was stable compared to the previous weeks and was at a low level of activity.

-This season, we have observed co-circulation of viruses of type A(H1N1)pdm09, A(H3N2) and B Victoria, with however B Victoria and A(H3N2) viruses dominating since mid-February (2025w07).
+This season, we observed a co-circulation of viruses of type A(H1N1)pdm09, A(H3N2) and B Victoria, with however a majority circulation of viruses B Victoria and A(H3N2) at the end of the epidemic.